 He’s not heavy, he’s my brother

-Another important aspect of survey data are the use of weighting variables.
+Another important aspect of survey data is the use of weighting variables.
 Whenever we design a survey,

 we have our target population, or universe of respondents in mind.
 In the DHS, again, this is traditionally2